Federal Carbon Tax

 You will continue to see this charge in the Distributor and Government Charges section on your natural gas bill as "Federal Carbon Tax."

 All funds collected through the Federal Carbon Tax go to the Government of Canada.
-Then, the government will return all direct proceeds through direct payments to families and direct investments to reduce emissions.
+Then, the government will return all proceeds through direct payments to families and direct investments to reduce emissions.

 Learn more about Canada’s carbon pollution pricing system